BolajiAyodeji/bolajiayodeji.com/content/introduction-to-web-accessibility.md

 *****

 > In computer-human interaction, accessibility simply means making the web
-> accessible to everyone including those with all forms of disabilities, limitations and conditions.
+> accessible and having functionalities that can be operated by literally everyone including those with all forms of disabilities, limitations and conditions..

 *****

 #### Those with Disabilities

-Blind and visually impaired make up 285,000,000 people according to the [World Health Organization](http://www.who.int/mediacentre/factsheets/fs282/en/) (June 2012) with 39,000,000 categorized as legally blind and the remaining 246,000,000 visually impaired.
-Deaf and hearing impaired make up 275,000,000 (2004) in the moderate-to-profound hearing impairment category.
+According to WHO, there are about 285,000,000 people in the world today.
+Blind and visually impaired make up of the 285,000,000 people according to the [World Health Organization](http://www.who.int/mediacentre/factsheets/fs282/en/) (June 2012) with 39,000,000 categorized as legally blind and the remaining 246,000,000 visually impaired.
+The deaf and hearing impaired make up 275,000,000 (2004) in the moderate-to-profound hearing impairment category.

 Some forms of disabilities include:

 * **Physical disabilities** (One that affects a person’s mobility or dexterity)
 * **Intellectual or Learning Disabilities** ( People with an intellectual,